 I learned to think critically, to read scripture closely and to draw connections between scholarly theory and the everyday life of faith.
 The faculty invested in me, and other students, in a profound way—naming our gifts, honing our skills and nurturing our sense of calling.
 The Rev. Meg Lacy, Associate Pastor, Tabernacle Baptist Church, Richmond, Virginia

 Students participate in academically rigorous courses, asking challenging questions about faith, scripture, history, the realities of ministry, and modern society.
-They explore diverse cultures and distant lands, and can even spend a month in Israel performing archaeological research in the ground where Jesus walked.
+They explore diverse cultures and distant lands.
 They may also take courses focused on ministry such as preaching and pastoral care, as well as internships that link the the classroom to everyday life.
 The major is part of the broader bachelor of arts curriculum in Howard College.
 It can easily be combined with other majors and the general requirements for the B. A. help root students in thinking and engagement at the heart of liberal learning.

 Students interested in a career in counseling or social work can take part in the fast track program with Samford’s social work department and complete both a Bachelor’s degree and a Masters in Social Work in five years.
 Students should apply for this course as early as possible using the forms on the M.S.W. fast track page.